 Most PET scans are now performed along with a CT scan.
 This combination scan is called a PET/CT.

 You may be asked not to eat anything for 4 to 6 hours before the scan.
 You will be able to drink water.

 Tell your health care provider if:

 Tell your health care provider about the medicines you are taking.
 These include ones bought without a prescription.
-Sometimes, medicines can interfere with the test results.
+Some medicines can interfere with the test results.